-The Walk-In Access (WIA) program is a three-year pilot program funded by the U.S. Department of Agriculture.
-It aims to provide new hunting opportunities on private land that already is enrolled in existing conservation programs.
+Walk-In Access (WIA): The Walk-In Access program aims to provide new hunting opportunities on private land that already is enrolled in existing conservation programs.

 National forests: The Chippewa and Superior national forests in northern Minnesota are open to public hunting.
 For more information about these areas check the Web sites: Chippewa National Forest and Superior National Forest .